Benefits data

 Timeliness is calculated for separation issues (quits and discharges from employment) and for all other non-separation issues that could potentially prevent benefit payments.

-The USDOL Benefit Timeliness and Quality (BTQ) program estimates the overall quality of adjudication by reviewing a statistically representative sample of UI benefit eligibility determinations against 100-point scoring criteria.
+The United States Department of Labor (USDOL) Benefit Timeliness and Quality program estimates the overall quality of adjudication by reviewing a statistically representative sample of unemployment benefit eligibility determinations against 100-point scoring criteria.

 Pandemic Unemployment Assistance (PUA) was an emergency program established by the federal government that temporarily expanded unemployment insurance eligibility to self-employed workers, freelancers, independent contractors, and other workers impacted by the coronavirus pandemic.

-Pandemic Emergency Unemployment Compensation (PEUC) was an emergency program established by the federal government that extended unemployment insurance for those who exhausted their regular unemployment benefits.
+The federal government established Pandemic Emergency Unemployment Compensation (PEUC).
+It was an emergency program that extended unemployment benefits for those who exhausted their regular unemployment benefits.

 Federal Pandemic Unemployment Compensation (FPUC) was an emergency program established by the federal government that added an additional $300 per week in benefits to most claimants.